rybafish/rybafish.github.io/config.md

 It is True by default, set it to False to get the old behaviour (no warning).

+### dataBarSelected (v 096 beta iv)
+`dataBarSelected: False`

+This will disable databar manual render of selected cells.
+Normally it is True, but you can disable in case of issues.

+### aboutFolders (v 096 beta iv)
+`aboutFolders: 2`

+It controls number of subfolders reported in the About dialog.
+Set it to 0 to not report at all.

+### disableMasterKey (v 096 beta v)
+`disableMasterKey: False`

+Set it to False to leverage [Master Key](/masterKey) feature.

+### pwdDecoder (v 096 beta v)
+`pwdDecoder: True`

+Set this to True to unhide password encoder-decoder dialog in File menu.

 ## internal stuff, bugs

 ### verifyGroupUnits (v 0.93)